 Looking for how to maximize air conditioning efficiency?
 You can help your HVAC energy efficiency by simply keep[ing your units clean and clear of leaves, dust, and debris.
 You also want to make sure that your vents are not getting blocked by any objects or furniture.
 When you preserve airflow it’s important to the efficiency of your AC unit.

 7. Be Vigilant About Maintenance

-When you regularly maintain your AC (before there’s a problem) this keeps your equipment running efficiently and it maximizes your HVAC energy efficiency.
-You want to keep seasonal maintenance appointments at the beginning and end of heating and cooling season.
+When you regularly maintain your AC (before there’s a problem) this keeps your equipment running efficiently and maximizes your HVAC energy efficiency.
+You want to keep seasonal maintenance appointments at the beginning and end of the heating and cooling season.
 You will also save money this way from expensive repairs.

 8. Tweak Your Thermostat